shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 }
 ```

-> The `stateTableBucketSize` parameter is an `Integer` which defines the max number of accountRecords that the p2p module will ask for in its `get_account_state` call.
+> The `stateTableBucketSize` parameter is an `Integer` which defines the max number of account records that the `p2p` module will ask for in its `get_account_state` call.

-> The `accountBucketSize` parameter is also currently used as input to a p2p ask method for the max number of account records
+> The `accountBucketSize` parameter is an `Integer` that is also currently used as input to a p2p `ask` method for the max number of account records.

 ## sharding

-The `sharding` parameter is an `object` which contains the following property:
+The `sharding` parameter is an `Object` which contains the following property:

 ```json
 "sharding": {
   "nodesPerConsensusGroup": 5
 }
 ```

+> The `nodesPerConsensusGroup` property is an `Integer`.